How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 Practical Implications

-Understanding the token probability mechanism has several practical implications for anyone building with AI coding agents.
+The token-probability mechanism has concrete consequences for anyone building with AI agents.

 2. Temperature is not your friend for design.
-Higher temperature gives you variety at the cost of quality.
-The sweet spot for valid CSS is narrow, typically between 0.5 and 0.8.
-Outside that range you get either repetitive output or broken output.
+Higher temperature buys variety at the cost of correctness.
+The usable band for valid CSS is narrow, roughly 0.5 to 0.8.
+Outside it you get repetition or breakage.

-3. Seed-based generation beats random generation.
-Sailop's procedural design system generator uses deterministic seeds to produce unique but reproducible design systems.
-This is better than randomness because you can iterate on a specific seed while maintaining consistency.
+3. Seeds beat dice.
+Sailop's procedural design system generator uses deterministic seeds to produce unique but reproducible systems.
+You can iterate on a seed and keep consistency — randomness gives you neither.

-4. Constraints compose well.
-A single rule like "no blue" has a moderate effect.
-Ten rules together have a multiplicative effect because each one narrows the probability distribution further.
-The 73 rules in the anti-slop manifesto work together to produce output that is dramatically different from the default.
+4. Constraints compose multiplicatively.
+"No blue" alone has a moderate effect.
+Ten rules together compound, because each one carves the distribution down again.
+The 73 rules in the manifesto work as a system, not a checklist.

-5. The problem will get worse before it gets better.
-As more people use AI agents to build websites, the training data becomes even more biased toward AI-generated patterns.
-The model learns from its own output, reinforcing the dominant patterns.
-This feedback loop means that detecting AI-generated code will become both easier and more important over time.
+5. It gets worse before it gets better.
+As more sites get built by agents, training data fills with AI-generated patterns and the model learns from its own output, reinforcing the dominant ones.
+That feedback loop means detecting AI-generated code gets both easier and more necessary every year.

 How to Verify This Yourself